LisaHackett97/MS1-Dog-Daycare/README.md

   - Images are provided on home and gallery pages showing happy, playful small dogs.

 - To show where business is located and show services offered.
-  - Address provided in header on all three pages, on medium screen sizes and above.
+  - Address provided in footer on all three pages.
   - Location map is provided on large screen size, on the more info/services page.
   - Link to location map is provided on medium and smaller sized screens, below the contact form.
-  - On xs and small screens, only business address is displayed in header.
   - Table are provided at top of the more info page giving details of service and prices.
   - Contact form will also enable a user to get in touch if they have further questions on services.